zacnomore/cilantro-site/README.md

-# Built On Gridsome, Hosted On Zeit
+# Built On Gridsome, Hosted On Vercel

+Node v14.7.0

 ## Develop